rust-lang/book/src/ch06-01-defining-an-enum.md

 is no value there.
 In languages with null, variables can always be in one of two states: null or not-null.

-In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, had this to say:
+In his 2009 presentation “Null References: The Billion Dollar Mistake”, Tony Hoare, the inventor of null, had this to say:

 > I call it my billion-dollar mistake.
 At that time, I was designing the first